 What is a reasonable adjustment?
 Why is it important to consider a reasonable adjustment?

-Recognising when reasonable adjustments are needed

-Recording reasonable adjustments

-Types of reasonable adjustments

-Other sources of information
+Recognising when reasonable adjustments are needed Recording reasonable adjustments Types of reasonable adjustments Placing an order for alternative formats Other sources of information

 What is a reasonable adjustment?